SNEWS2/sntools/README.md

 # sntools
 Scripts for simulating a supernova neutrino burst in Hyper-Kamiokande.

-Required input:
+### Required input:
-* information about neutrino fluxes (luminosity, mean energy and mean squared energy for different times - ideally in time steps of <1 ms) from a supernova simulation.
+Three comma-separated text files (one each for nu_e, anti-nu_e and nu_x - where nu_x stands for nu_mu or nu_tau or their respective antineutrinos) containing information about neutrino fluxes (luminosity, mean energy and mean squared energy for different times - ideally in time steps of <1 ms) from a supernova simulation.
+See `sample-in.txt` for details.
-* comma-separated text file, one time step per line: `time (s), meanEnergy (MeV), meanSquaredEnergy (MeV^2), luminosity (erg/s)`

-Output:
+### Output:
-* .kin file in the NUANCE format used by the /mygen/vecfile options in WCSim
-* for the format documentation, see http://neutrino.phy.duke.edu/nuance-format/
+A .kin file in the NUANCE format used by the /mygen/vecfile options in WCSim (see http://neutrino.phy.duke.edu/nuance-format/ for the format documentation).

-MakeKin_supernova.py was originally based on MakeKin.py, which is part of WCSim (https://github.com/WCSim/WCSim).
+### Typical Usage:
+`python genevts.py --hierarchy=normal --channel=ibd -i infile -o outfile.kin`
+This assumes the three input files are named `infile_e.txt`, `infile_eb.txt` and `infile_x.txt`.

+For a list of options, see `python genevts.py -h`.